When Being Soft Makes You Tough: A Collision-Resilient Quadcopter Inspired by Arthropods' Exoskeletons: Collision Resilience Experiments

-One of the main uses of the exoskeleton is to provide enough protection to the payload and more vulnerable components in worst case scenario impacts.
-The main criterion we adopt in this regard is the maximum absolute acceleration of the payload in case of a vertical free fall impact (i.e. crash landing), depicted in Figure~\ref{fig:experiment}.
+One of the main uses of the exoskeleton is to provide protection against high acceleration (deceleration) values to vulnerable components during impacts.
+To simplify the necessary experimental setup, the main criterion we adopt is the maximum absolute acceleration during a vertical free fall impact (i.e. crash landing)~Fig.~\ref{fig:experiment}.

-In addition of being able to survive falls, the CogniFly has the ability to withstand in-flight side collisions and continue its mission (e.g. bouncing off walls) without the need for landing and resetting, unlike~\cite{mintchev2017insect,mintchev2018bioinspired}, where the drone has to land before it is able to fly again because its motors are disconnected from the main body during collisions.
-The attached video demonstrates this ability through several collision tests.
+In addition to surviving falls, during pilot tests~(see video) our flexible exoskeleton showed the ability to withstand in-flight frontal (vertical) collisions.
+Unlike~\cite{mintchev2017insect,mintchev2018bioinspired}, where the drone has to land before it is able to fly again because its motors are disconnected from the main body during collisions, CogniFly keeps flying (e.g. bouncing off walls).

-\subsection{Mass-spring-damper model}
+\subsubsection{Mass-spring-damper model}

-We model the CogniFly with its exoskeleton structure as a mass-spring-damper system, with the aim of predicting the distribution of energy stored and dissipated (Figure~\ref{fig:model_energy_bars}) as well as the displacement of the main payload after the beginning of the impact until the point the acceleration reaches its maximum value (Figure~\ref{fig:model_cg_displacement}).
-A schematic of the model is depicted in Figure~\ref{fig:experiment}.
-The method we adopt for estimating the parameters from experimental data is described in the materials and methods section.
+We model the CogniFly with its exoskeleton structure as a mass-spring-damper system (Fig.~\ref{fig:experiment}), with the aim of predicting the distribution of energy stored and dissipated (Fig.~\ref{fig:model_energy_bars}), as well as the displacement of the main payload after the beginning of the impact until the point the acceleration reaches its maximum value (Fig.~\ref{fig:model_cg_displacement}).

-We assess the model by comparing the accelerometer readings onboard by the values of acceleration predicted by the model.
-Figure~\ref{fig:model_vs_data} compares the absolute acceleration of the proposed model with the measurement from the accelerometer.
-We compare accelerations as it is challenging to devise a reliable method for measuring the displacement of the center of gravity during impact, while we have easy access to precise accelerometer data.
-From a visual inspection of Figure~\ref{fig:model_vs_data}, the predicted values follow the same trend as the experimental value's mean.
+We assess our model by comparing the accelerometer data against the values of acceleration we predict~(Fig.~\ref{fig:model_vs_data}).
+Accelerations are used because it is challenging to devise an affordable and reliable method for measuring the displacement of the center of gravity during impact, while we have easy access to precise accelerometer data.
+From a simple visual inspection of Fig.~\ref{fig:model_vs_data}, the predicted values follow the same trend as the experimental data (mean) for valid displacements~($x<16mm$, vertical dashed black line).